-The RMSTP was created in response to the Recovery Act - Dept. of Energy’s funding opportunity announcement number: DE-FOA-0000078, Solar Market Transformation.
-The RMSTP was selected as one of nine regional resource and training providers to support the professional development of trainers and instructors of solar photovoltaic (PV) and solar heating and cooling (SHC) technologies for the western United States.
-More information about the Dept of Energy’s Solar Instructor Training Network can be found : http://www1.eere.energy.gov/solar/instructor_training_network.html
+The Rocky Mountain Solar Training Program (RMSTP) was created as one of the nine Solar Instructor Training Network's (SITN) regional resource and training providers to support the professional development of trainers, instructors, and code officials of solar photovoltaic (PV) and solar heating and cooling (SHC) technologies.
+More information about the Department of Energy’s Solar Instructor Training Network can be found : http://www1.eere.energy.gov/solar/instructor_training_network.html

 The RMSTP is a joint partnership between the Dept. of Energy’s Solar Energy Technologies Program, Salt Lake Community College, Solar Energy International, and the Utah Solar Energy Association.
 The goal of the consortium is to accelerate the wide-spread adoption of solar electric technologies, training and facilities by improving existing solar training courses and facilities for the local photovoltaic and solar hot water installation workforce.
-The RMSTP’s mission seeks to increase the training capacity of community and technical college solar training programs within a 15 western United States region.
+The RMSTP is increasing the training capacity of community and technical college solar training programs within a 14 western United States region.

 The lack of qualified installation personnel is a significant barrier to market expansion and widespread adoption of solar PV and SHC technologies.
 Educational institutions face many challenges in developing programs to meet the needs of the growing solar industry.
 Community college leaders and industry executives report that many community colleges are unable to meet the demand for training in their region because of critical capacity constraints such as insufficient resources to support training facilities and equipment, curriculum, faculty, and/or other elements necessary to provide the volume or quality of training industry requires.